Arthur Wandzel, Panpan Cai, and David Hsu, Perception for Planning: Integrating Attention into Planning for Deep Robot

 Navigation among Crowds, Work in Progress.

-Keywords: object-based reasoning, Rademacher complexity, POMDPs, planning
+Keywords: object-based reasoning, Rademacher complexity, computational learning theory, POMDPs, planning

 Arthur Wandzel, Yoonseon Oh, Michael Fishman, Nishanth Kumar, Lawson L.S.
 Wong, and Stefanie Tellex, Multi-Object Search using Object-Oriented POMDPs, IEEE International Conference on Robotics and Automation (ICRA 2019).